Central idea: Christ is born. Doctrine: The Christmas mystery. Practical application: Living the Christmas mystery.

 - Then, she entered a nine-month period of amazement beginning with the angel Gabriel’s announcement and her fiat.

 - Then she experienced the amazement that every woman feels when she sees the child of her womb.

 - On top of that was the amazement of the shepherd’s reminder who her infant was and what he would do.

 - But Mary’s amazement was quiet.
 She did not speak but “kept all these things, reflecting on them in her heart.”

-- Then the shepherds left, returning to their fields, “glorifying and praising God” because what they saw and heard corresponded to what the angel had said to them, they also believed what they heard but could not yet see, that this infant was the Messiah.
+- Then the shepherds left, returning to their fields, “glorifying and praising God.”
+Because what they saw in Bethlehem corresponded to what the angel had said to them, they also believed what they heard but could not yet see, that this infant was the Messiah.

 Doctrine: The Christmas mystery